akr7205/TA-JS-DOM-and-Events-TJaaaf/block-BJaaes/index.md

 4. Email must be at least 6 characters
 5. Phone numbers can only be a number
 6. Length of phone number can't be less than 7
-7. Password must contain a number and a symbol
 8. Password and confirm password must be same.
-9. None of the field can be blank

 Messages for error: